jwiegley/johnwiegley/drafts/drafts.md

 stuff about Mind here, but if you know where I'm headed, I don't need to; and if you don't, I'd just fail louder.

-# Text

-It taxes one’s sense of reality to see dehumanization actively taking place in the news, online, in the attitudes of friends...
-When did anyone have to qualify for decency, respect, love, or justice?
-History is so depressing in this regard and we are still not past it.
-We’re just not as evolved yet as we think we are.
-All humans deserve the same assumption of dignity and potential as everyone else.
-Until then, expect to be exhausted convincing people of the obvious.

 # Marriage

 Marriage is a great suggestion, if you find a good partner who understands you